 We run courses for the Biology, Chemistry and Physics NEA practical skills component.
 The Biology NEA course runs from end of January to May.
 The Chemistry NEA course is available as either a long course (January to May) or as an intensive one week course over the Easter break (during one of the first three weeks of April).
 The Physics course is available only as an intensive course over the Easter break.

 These courses are popular so you should try to book early.
 If you are interested in one of these courses, please e mail us (email@example.com) to request more information or a booking form.

 Language Oral Exams

-We are usually able to offer AS/A2 language Oral exams with the Edexcel board (in Chinese, French, German, Italian, Spanish, & Russian).
+We are usually able to offer A Level language Oral exams with the Edexcel board (in French, German, Italian, Spanish, & Russian).
 Unfortunately, the specifications’ requirements for GCSE languages mean that we are unable to offer orals at GCSE level.
 However, we do offer oral exams at IGCSE level (with Edexcel) in French, German and Spanish.

 Access Arrangements/Special Consideration

 If you have previously had access arrangements (such as 25% extra time or use of a laptop computer) for your exams, please inform us before you register.
 Changes in the JCQ regulations mean that if you have had access arrangements for dyslexia/slow processing our assessor and SENCo have to re-assess you before we can apply for such arrangements for your exams with us.
 For access arrangements based on medical/psychological grounds, we don’t need to assess you.
 For both of these routes, however, we need you to provide the documentation.
 This may be in the form of previous JCQ Form 8s, an original of the Educational Psychologist’s report, or a signed letter from a hospital Consultant or Psychiatrist.

 The process for requesting any access arrangement is often lengthy and complex so please speak to the Exams Officer about what you’ll need to provide.